 You can use either bones or demon ashes at the Ectofuntus.
 Bones will first need to be put through the bone grinder up the stairs from the Ectofuntus, then for the resulting bonemeal to be collected in an empty pot and providing 1 Prayer XP per bone ground; ashes require no such preparation.
 The next step is to fill up a bucket with slime from the very bottom level of the temple and return to the main floor (the one with the Ectofuntus in).

-With a Bucket of slime and bonemeal/some demon ashes on you, click on the Ectofuntus and choose the 'Worship' option.
-One Bucket of slime will be used up and one lot of bonemeal/ashes will be destroyed in the process, but you will received four times the normal amount of XP you would have done from burying that bone or scattering those ashes.
+With a bucket of slime and bonemeal/some demon ashes on you, click on the Ectofuntus and choose the 'Worship' option.
+One bucket of slime and one lot of bonemeal/ashes will be consumed in the process, but you will received four times the normal amount of XP you would have done from burying that bone or scattering those ashes.

 It is possible to use this function up to fifty-three times before having to speak with a disciple to receive your Ecto-tokens (a form of currency used in Port Phasmatys).
 It is also possible to get more than one batch of ectoplasm and bonemeal with each trip, so make sure you use your time wisely.